muratk3n/thirdwave/en/README.md

 Gaul was invaded by Rome, but how Roman is France?
 They still carry much of their Gaulish culture.
-TR governance is Romanesque, people's culture today is of many things; Hellenic, little Celtic, Christianity and Islam (both variants), including some migrants (not just "Turks").
+TR governance is Romanesque, people's culture today is of many things; Hellenic, little Celtic, Christianity and Islam (both variants), including, marginally, some migrants (not just "Turks").

 ---